 Grab your favorite coffee.
 This is where you’ll find all the substance you require, and more.

-Introducing Cognivia Signal: Real-Time Behavioral Risk Intelligence for Clinical Trials
+Introducing Cognivia Signal: Early-Warning Behavioral Risk Intelligence for Clinical Trials

-Cognivia launches the world’s first real-time behavioral risk intelligence dashboard—Cognivia Signal—empowering clinical teams to see what’s coming before it happens.
-Mont-Saint-Guibert, Belgium – October 9, 2025 – Cognivia, the AI-driven leader in behavioral science for clinical research, proudly announces the launch of Cognivia Signal, a groundbreaking solution…
+Cognivia launches the world’s first early-warning behavioral risk intelligence dashboard—Cognivia Signal—empowering clinical teams to see what’s coming before it happens.
+Mont-Saint-Guibert, Belgium – October 9, 2025 – Cognivia,…

 Mitigating the Placebo Response in Phase II & III Clinical Trials